smichaelsen/ext-solr/Documentation/Routing/SimplifyFacetsInQuery.rst

 The configuration contains two parts:

 1. enable the mask
-2. map from facet to parameter
+2. map from the facet name to parameter (see :ref:`faceting.facets.[facetName] - single facet configuration <configuration.reference.solrsearch.facet.intro>`)

 Add the entry `mask` with the value `true` to the query configuration.